 DiLL: The Digital Language Learning Lab

-In 2006, the MMLC launched DiLL, a new audio network technology created by Zachary Schneirov and Matthew Taylor, under the supervision of Janine Spencer.
+In 2006, the MMLC launched DiLL, a new audio network technology created by Zachary Schneirov and Matthew Taylor.
 This all-digital system represented an extensible, flexible, and non-proprietary computer-based answer to the traditional language lab.
 It is still the only software of its kind for the Macintosh platform.

 DiLL represents, in a virtual space, a traditional language lab.
 Because of its digital nature, DiLL also removes the constraints of the traditional lab, introduces new pedagogical features, and allows for easier communication between members of a class.
 DiLL allows real-time high-quality audio communication between students and teachers while simultaneously serving audio language lessons and recording student work.
 It runs on Mac OS X and uses its open-source Bonjour networking technology to locate students automatically.